Utah State Bar

 Utah State Bar is the regulatory agency established by the Utah Supreme Court to regulate the practice of law in Utah.
 The Utah State Bar is funded by dues from members, Bar exam dues, continuing education fees, Pro Hac Vice fees, and revenue generated by annual conventions.
 Beginning in 2019, the Utah State Bar, in conjunction with the Supreme Court, implemented a series of groundbreaking changes designed to improve access to justice for all individuals.

 History

 Starting around 1851, lawyers in the Territory of Utah would petition the Supreme Court for permission to practice law in Utah, and once approved, they became members of the bar of all the courts in the territory.
-Essentially, there was a Bar in the Territory of Utah, but no bar association until 1884.
-Informal associations of Utah lawyers began to form no later than the early 20th century.
+Historically, admission would come after either an examination by a committee appointed by the Supreme Court, or after an examination conducted by the local district court judges for the territory.
+Similarly, removal of attorneys for misconduct relied on the individual determination of the local court.
+In essence, while applicants had to be admitted to practice, no formal bar association existed and admissions occurred based on the determination of local judges or the Supreme Court.
+Informal associations of Utah lawyers began to form no later than the early 20th century, including a coordinated effort in 1894.

 In 1931 the Utah legislature passed a law designating the private corporation known as "Utah State Bar" to self-regulate the activities of dues-paying legal licensees in the State of Utah.